gohugoio/hugo/content/en/render-hooks/introduction.md

 weight: 20
 ---

-When rendering markdown to HTML, render hooks override the conversion.
+When rendering Markdown to HTML, render hooks override the conversion.
 Each render hook is a template, with one template for each supported element type:

 - [Code blocks](/render-hooks/code-blocks)
 - [Headings](/render-hooks/headings)